-In the government-wide statement of activities, all gross expenses of the one functional category of the Organization are recognized and supported by operating grants, contributions and general revenues.
+In the government-wide statement of activities, all gross expenses of the one functional category of the Organization are recognized and supported by charges for services, operating grants, contributions, and general revenues.
 All gross expenses of Northern Lake George Paddle, LLC are recognized and supported by charges for services, contributions and general revenues.